top of page

 · Abandoned cart emails.

-Below is an example of different emails that can be sent across the lifecycle.
+Below is an example of the different emails that can be sent across the lifecycle.

 email marketing

 Push notification is a direct way of communicating with customers (once the app is installed).
-It is a message that pops up on a device, such as a sports score.
+It is a message that pops up on a device.
 These notifications must provide value to the user, or they will be ignored.
 Or, even worse, some users will uninstall the app.
 Once the app is installed, users have the option to opt-in or opt-out of push notifications.

 As per studies and surveys: